 Facebook recently announced that their community has reached 2 billion monthly users.
 Most importantly, among these 2 billion are no doubt each and every one of your customers!
 As we know you will agree - your business needs a Facebook Business Page to reach these customers.
 Facebook Business Pages have features designed specifically to help your business connect with people and cost-effectively advertise your company.
 A Facebook Business page is essentially a new channel to reach not only existing customers, but also prospective customers.
 And it’s free.
 With your Facebook Business page you can professionally represent your business and reap these 7 benefits: Get found - easily: Facebook has a built-in search engine that many consumers use to research companies they want to do business with.
 And, equally important, Google indexes your Facebook Business Page so you will be more easily found on Google, too.
 If you don't have much following on your youtube channel, I can tell you that some time ago TheMarketingHeaven.com was recommended to me when I needed views, and it really helped me out, so I can definetly recommend working with them.
 You’re going places: When you set up a Business Page, you officially become a “place” to which people can check-in and mention – both are great for local, social awareness.
 Advertising power: Only Business Pages may place ads on Facebook.
 And with customized website ads, you can drive new leads to your website at rates that many local businesses find very attractive.
 App functionality: Business Pages can utilize apps which allow you to create custom tabs, forms, polls and surveys.
 These types of posts encourage people to respond and connect with your business.
 Social validation: The strongest credibility you can achieve is a written testimonial.
 Facebook allows customers to write reviews – right on your page.
 Generating this “social proof” should be an important piece of your marketing plan.
 Scheduling: You can schedule posts on a page, which allows you to periodically plan your posts thoughtfully, based on events that you know will be happening.
 Become a detective: Facebook's “Insights” provide measurements of activity on your page, so you will learn what topics, products and ideas are of interest to your customers and prospects.
 Facebook has created a robust tool to help you professionally grow your business; take advantage of a Facebook Business Page!
 If you’d like help creating your Facebook Business Page, our dedicated social media specialists can help you jump start your social media success today.
 Click here to learn more.

-"Life’s too short to hang out with people who aren’t resourceful."
+"Life's too short to hang out with people who aren't resourceful."
 Jeff Bezos, Chief Executive Officer of Amazon As a small business owner, your ability to be resourceful is one of your greatest assets.
-No doubt, since you’re a multi-tasking maniac, you have the challenges of organization, task management, and communication with staff and customers.
-The world has gone digital, and to help you determine some resourceful ways to capitalize on this, here’s an overview of several free (or nearly free) tools you should be using to grow your business – and help yourself become even more resourceful.
-Slack Touting itself as “Team Communication for the 21st Century,” Slack is a common workspace for small to medium sized teams.
+No doubt, since you're a multi-tasking maniac, you have the challenges of organization, task management, and communication with staff and customers.
+The world has gone digital, and to help you determine some resourceful ways to capitalize on this, here's an overview of several free (or nearly free) tools you should be using to grow your business – and help yourself become even more resourceful.
+Slack Touting itself as "Team Communication for the 21st Century," Slack is a common workspace for small to medium sized teams.
 On Slack, you can create channels, which people can follow, utilize direct messages, and take messages live with either video or voice calls.
 The free level is respectfully powerful and provides storage of up to 10,000 messages, 5GB file storage, and unlimited users for your team.
 Slack runs on your PC, Mac or on your handheld iOS or Android device – all synched and always up-to-date.
-It’s messaging plus more.
+It's messaging plus more.
 Wunderlist For the list maker in all of us, Wunderlist is the perfect tool to keep you organized.
 You can create folders to categorize your lists.
 For example, I keep a business folder, a home folder, and a volunteering folder.
 Features that I love include: The ability to send an email to Wunderlist and turn it into a to-do item.
 Sharing lists – I can share lists with colleagues, family or friends.
 It integrates with Outlook, Slack, and Dropbox.
 Available for free on iPhone, iPad, Mac, Android, Windows, Kindle Fire and the Web, Wunderlist works seamlessly across all major devices to keep your life in sync.
-DropBox If you’re always on the run, and need to be able to access your files from anywhere.
-Or, if you enjoy peace of mind knowing that your files are living in a “safe place,” you should use some type of cloud-based storage.
-The most seamless is Dropbox, acting as part of your file structure, it allows you to barely notice that you’re connecting to an offsite location.
+DropBox If you're always on the run, and need to be able to access your files from anywhere.
+Or, if you enjoy peace of mind knowing that your files are living in a "safe place," you should use some type of cloud-based storage.
+The most seamless is Dropbox, acting as part of your file structure, it allows you to barely notice that you're connecting to an offsite location.
 You can access all files, videos, photos, and anything you store on your computer from any other Dropbox login, either via browser or the mobile app.
 Accidentally drop your laptop and need a new one?
 No problem.
 When you boot up a new computer, install Dropbox and login, your files will automatically map to your computer.
 Disaster averted.
+When networks lose data, this can spell disaster for a business; this is why knowledge on how to recover RAID 5 data and data from similar network setups is invaluable.
+With services on call to restore this lost data, businesses can rest at night knowing that they're in good hands should the unthinkable happen.
 Also, sharing files via Dropbox is very easy.
-Invite your colleagues or customers to any folder in your Dropbox, and it'll be as if that folder is saved directly on their computer.
-HOT!Content™ by Engage121 Building and growing your social presence is expected in this century.
-One of the best practices to build a following that is engaged is to post interesting and informative content that is relevant to your industry.
-But where can you get that content?
-This free daily services provides thought-provoking articles, intriguing images [...]
+Invite your colleagues or customers to any folder in your Dropbox, and it'll be as if that [...]

 If you’re managing social media for your business, you’ve noticed that there are tons of Facebook metrics to decipher.
 In the past, measuring the success of marketing campaigns was a bit like watching baseball – not really that interesting if you don’t know how to keep score.
 Thanks to social media, the game has changed for the better.
 If you’re not a “numbers” person, this could be overwhelming, but the great news is that once you’ve learned some key terms, and understand what you’re looking at, you’ll love to track your efforts.
 To measure success, it’s important to periodically stop and look at metrics to confirm that the train is still on the track.
 Here is an overview of some of the various Facebook activity reports.
 Facebook Weekly Page Update If you manage a Facebook page for your business you receive a weekly email entitled “Your weekly Page update.”
 This summary provides you with some solid basic information, about your general page activity, some of which may be driven from paid ads or promotions you ran.
 Page Visits – This is the actual number of times a user has directly visited your Facebook page.
 Total Weekly Reach – Reach refers to the number of people who have had any exposure to various activity from your page, including seeing shared content, Facebook Ads, or promoted posts.
 People Engaged – This is how many people clicked, liked, commented, or shared your content.
 Message Response Rate – This is the actual percentage of messages to which you’ve responded, via the direct message feature on your page.
 Message Response Time – The average amount of time it takes you to respond to direct messages on your page.
 The far-right column provides a percentage change for the week; green indicating an increase in activity and red indicating a decrease over last week’s numbers.
 Facebook Insights An in-depth review of your page performance, including advertising results, can be found across the top of your page; it’s called Insights.
 This article covers metrics as they are listed at the time of this article, March 2017.
 Overview – This is an overview of key actions on your page for a selected date range.
 Promotions – This tab provides statistics on any recent paid promotions, boosts or ads.
 To see more ads or to see more detail, near the bottom, you’ll see a prompt that says, “Go to Ads Manager.”
 If you click there, you will have access to nearly every fathomable statistic regarding paid Facebook ads.
 Likes – This view allows you to see total likes, unlikes, net new likes, etc. over any period.
 Don’t be frustrated by unlikes, unless it’s a staggering number.
 Organic likes are people who liked your page for any other reason than a Facebook Ad campaign.
 Reach – The total number of people on whose feed you appeared, for any reason.
 Facebook explains, “The number of people your posts were served to.”
 This is a combination of fans and non-fans (potentials).
 Page [...]